XuraCorporate/KitV2/README.md

 # Phase 3 - Understanding the Wrapper
 The shell script "deploy/units-deploy.sh" is a Wrapper which calls Neutron, Nova and Heat to orchestrate various actions:
-- Create
+- Create a unit or a group of units
-- Update
+- Update a unit or a group of units
-- Delete
+- Delete a unit or a group of units
-- List
+- List all of the units from the same group
-- Replace
+- Replace a unit or a group of units

+Each Action (Create/Update/Delete/Replace) by design will perform the chosen operation for all of the Neutron Ports in the CSV files.
+If an Action has to be execute from a specific Port and until a specific Port, this can also be done (see example below).
-For each of those actions will be perform various checks about consistency, correct input data, available data, etc
+For each of those actions (except for list) will be perform various checks about consistency, correct input data, available data, Neutron, Nova, Glance, Cinder etc

-The only action that is specific for one instance is the Replace action.
+What it is important to remeber is that a port from a CSV files must be deleted.
+Those files have the Neutron Ports and on those Neutron ports the VM will be built.
+If a CSV file will not have anymore a port of a running VM a lot of things could happen but certainly is that the wrapper will not work as designed.

 ## Phase 3.1 - (Anti-)Affinity Rules
 In OpenStack until the Mitaka version the Affinity and the Anti-Affinity rules were mandatory actions.